 The period of time for which each party must keep the information confidential will vary depending on the circumstances.
-Confidentiality agreements can be terminated immediately by giving notice in writing or can automatically terminate after a set amount of time.
+Confidentiality Agreements can be terminated immediately by giving written notice or can automatically terminate after a set amount of time.
 When using a Rocket Lawyer NDA template automatic termination can occur after 1, 3 or 5 years.
 You should set a realistic time period for the duration of the agreement as information can lose its confidential character or commercial value over time.

 What are the remedies available for breach of confidential information?

 The remedies available for breaching a confidentiality agreement are proportionate to the wrong done.
 A successful claimant in an action for misuse of confidential information is entitled to a percentage of profits that have resulted from the misuse of information, damages and, or an injunction.

 - advice if any of the parties are based outside England, Wales and Scotland

 This confidentiality agreement is governed by the law of England and Wales or the law of Scotland.